htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 :index:`of a job<single: of a job; deferral time>` :index:`DeferralTime<single: DeferralTime; ClassAd job attribute>`

-A job’s deferral time is the exact time that HTCondor should attempt to execute the job.
+A job's deferral time is the exact time that HTCondor should attempt to execute the job.
 The deferral time attribute is defined as an expression that evaluates to a Unix Epoch timestamp (the number of seconds elapsed since 00:00:00 on January 1, 1970, Coordinated Universal Time).
 This is the time that HTCondor will begin to execute the job.

-After a job is matched and all of its files have been transferred to an execution machine, HTCondor checks to see if the job’s ClassAd contains a deferral time.
-If it does, HTCondor calculates the number of seconds between the execution machine’s current system time and the job’s deferral time.
+After a job is matched and all of its files have been transferred to an execution machine, HTCondor checks to see if the job's ClassAd contains a deferral time.
+If it does, HTCondor calculates the number of seconds between the execution machine's current system time and the job's deferral time.
 If the deferral time is in the future, the job waits to begin execution.
 While a job waits, its job ClassAd attribute ``JobStatus`` indicates the job is in the Running state.
 As the deferral